alex-kalanis/filter/README.md

 1.)
 Use your autoloader (if not already done via Composer autoloader)

 2.)
-Connect the "Filter" into your app.
+Connect the "kalanis\kw_filter" into your app.
 When it came necessary you can extends every library to comply your use-case; mainly your storage and processing.